Characterizing the quantum field theory vacuum using temporal Matrix Product states: Acknowledgements

 \section{Acknowledgements}

-We thank Ian McCulloch for stimulating discussions.
-L.T. acknowledges the discussion with Giuseppe Mussardo and Pasquale Calabrese on the mass spectrum of the perturbed Ising model and Andreas L\"{a}uchli and Philippe Corboz for discussions on related subjects.
-S.J.R. acknowledges Fundaci\'o Catalunya - La Pedrera $\cdot$ Ignacio Cirac Program Chair.
-We acknowledge the Spanish Ministry MINECO (National Plan 15 Grant: FISICATEAMO No. FIS2016-79508-P, SEVERO OCHOA No. SEV-2015-0522, FPI), European Social Fund, Fundació Cellex, Generalitat de Catalunya (AGAUR Grant No. 2017 SGR 1341 and CERCA/Program), ERC AdG OSYRIS, EU FETPRO QUIC, and the National Science Centre, Poland-Symfonia Grant No. 2016/20/W/ST4/00314. \begin{appendix}
+E.T. and L.T. acknowledge the discussion with Giuseppe Mussardo, Pasquale Calabrese on the mass spectrum of the perturbed Ising model and Andreas L\"{a}uchli and Philippe Corboz for discussions on related subjects.
+S.J.R. acknowledges Fundaci\'o Catalunya - La Pedrera $\cdot$ Ignacio Cirac Program Chair and is supported by Beijing Natural Science Foundation (No. 1192005 and No. Z180013), Foundation of Beijing Education Committees (No. KM202010028013), and the Academy for Multidisciplinary Studies, Capital Normal University.
+We acknowledge the Spanish Ministry MINECO (National Plan 15 Grant: FISICATEAMO No. FIS2016-79508-P, SEVERO OCHOA No. SEV-2015-0522, FPI), European Social Fund, Fundació Cellex, Fundació Mir-Puig, Generalitat de Catalunya (AGAUR Grant No. 2017 SGR 1341, CERCA/Program), ERC AdG NOQIA, EU FEDER, MINECO-EU QUANTERA MAQS, and the National Science Centre, Poland-Symfonia Grant No. 2016/20/W/ST4/00314. \begin{appendix}